LEEYJ1021/structural-signal-irrelevance/README.md

 ### 2.3 Study 2's formal hypothesis family (H-S2)

 **Note on how this family came to be, stated up front:** the project's original, pre-specified question (**RQ-S2.0**, now superseded) asked whether *brand-new advertiser accounts* ramp up differently based on some notion of account history — a "user cold-start" framing borrowed from recommender-systems research without adaptation.
 Sample construction diagnostics (§4.1) found that this population is essentially absent from the data (0 of 222 usable ad groups met a strict "genuinely new account" criterion; median account age behind a "cold-start" ad group was 7.8 years).
 This is documented as a **pre-registration deviation**: RQ-S2.0 is retired, not deleted, and replaced by an amended, data-informed question — **RQ-S2.1's ancestor** — that asks the same structural-blindness question at the *item* level instead of the *user* level.
 This is a change of population, not a change of underlying theory.
-The full diagnostic chain behind this deviation is in Appendix A, entry 1.
+The full diagnostic chain behind this deviation is in [Appendix A, entry 1](#a1-cold-start-was-assumed-to-mean-new-advertiser-onboarding-rq-s20--h-s21-the-pre-registration-deviation) (also reproduced in full in [`docs/METHODOLOGY_NOTES.md`, entry 1](https://github.com/LEEYJ1021/ad-coldstart-analysis/tree/main/docs)).

 - **H-S2.1:** Account maturity (a structural attribute, analogous to Study 1's size) is positively associated with a newly registered ad group's initial growth slope — the item-level cold-start analogue of H-S1.1's total, unconditional relationship.
 - **H-S2.2a:** An ad group's own early operating signal (coverage, spend trend, CTR/CVR) predicts its near-term growth — the candidate mediating/competing channel, analogous to Study 1's spend.